 - Lengthen IT band

-- Lengthen Illiopsoas
+- Lengthen Iliopsoas

 For successful hip arthroscopy outcomes, patient selection is important.
-In some cases, it may be too late for arthroscopic surgery if there is moderate arthritis.
+In some cases, it may be too late for arthroscopic hip surgery if there is moderate arthritis.
 Patients need to have realistic expectations and understand there is a long rehab with this surgery.

-FAI, Hip Arthroscopy And CNOS
+FAI, Hip Arthroscopy and CNOS

 CNOS, PC has the area’s most experienced Orthopaedic Surgeon in Hip Arthroscopy to treat FAI, Dr. Benjamin Bissell.
 A board certified Orthopaedic Surgeon, with fellowship training in Sports Medicine, Dr. Bissell has performed hundreds of arthroscopic procedures.
 He is a graduate of the University of Nebraska-Omaha College of Medicine, and completed his orthopaedic sports medicine/ shoulder fellowship at the University of Michigan.
 Dr. Bissell sees patients for a range of sports medicine injuries and general orthopaedics, including shoulder, knee and hip conditions.